DaxtonL/MediaTracker/README.md

  - As a user, I want to be able to change a work's status to "on hold"
  - As a user, I want the status of my media to reflect the type of media it is (ie "watching" for tv shows, "playing" for games)
  - As a user, I want to be able to save my list of media (if I so choose)
+ - As a user, I want to be prompted and given the option to save my list of media when i quit the application
- - As a user, I want to be able to load my list of meida fromm file (if I so choose)
+ - As a user, I want to be able to load my list of media from file (if I so choose)